tahardi/bearclave/README.md

 `PATH` for seamless use.

 - **[Golang (version 1.24.3 or higher):](https://go.dev/dl/)** this project
-  is written in Go and is required for building and running the examples
+  is written in Go and is required for building and running the examples.

 - **[Docker Engine:](https://docs.docker.com/engine/install/)** cloud-based TEE
   platforms require you to provide your application packaged as an OCI-compliant